umbraco/UmbracoDocs/13/umbraco-commerce/key-concepts/webhooks.md

 # Webhooks

 Umbraco Commerce makes use of the webhooks feature added in Umbraco v13.
-[See the Webooks documentaition](/umbraco-cms/reference/webhooks) for general webooks configruation.
+See the [Webooks documentation](/umbraco-cms/reference/webhooks) for general webooks configuration.

 # Events